buhrmi/buhrmi/README.md

 ## Open source projects

+The overarching goal of these projects is to enable offline-capable, native-feeling web apps using Ruby on Rails (or Laravel), Inertia, and Svelte.

 ### [Inertia X](https://github.com/buhrmi/inertiax)

 Inertia X is a fork of Inertia that implements the `<Frame>` component, inspired by Hotwire's Turbo Frames.